Islam in China: History

 Niujie Mosque prayer hall in Beijing, originally built in 996 (Liao dynasty), and rebuilt in 1443 (Ming dynasty).

-The Silk Road, which comprised a series of extensive inland trade routes that spread all over the Mediterranean to East Asia, was used since 1000 BCE and continued to be used for millennia.
-For more than half of this long period of time, most of the traders were Muslim and moved towards the East.
-Not only did these traders bring their goods, they also carried with them their culture and beliefs to East Asia.
-Islam was one of the many religions that gradually began to spread across the Silk Road during the "7th to the 10th centuries through war, trade and diplomatic exchanges".
+Many of the traders who used the Silk Road, a series of extensive inland trade routes to East Asia, were Muslim.
+Apart from goods, they carried with them their culture and beliefs.
+Islam was one of the religions that spread this way in the 7th to the 10th centuries through war, trade and diplomatic exchanges".